-If you are having a home sleep test for obstructive sleep apnoea, you will need to attend the clinic to collect the monitoring equipment and return it the following day.
+If you are having a test for obstructive sleep apnoea, this is usually carried out at home.
+You will need to attend the clinic to collect the monitoring equipment and return it the following day.
 Please watch the video for instructions on how to use the equipment.

 We do our best to accommodate individual needs and if you would prefer a member of staff of the same gender to look after you during your overnight sleep study, please inform us at the time of booking so that we can try to accommodate this request.

 If you are referred for a sleep study, you will be asked to complete a sleep diary for one week prior to your appointment.
 This will be explained to you at the time of booking.